-- Pupils are expected to arrive at school and to lesson on time. - If a pupil is late to the morning session, they will receive a morning detention the following day, from 8.20am

-8.40am, in the dining hall.
+- Pupils are expected to arrive at school and to lesson on time. - If a pupil is late to the morning session, they will receive a morning detention the following day, from 8.20am 8.40am, in the dining hall.
 Attendance at detention is compulsory.
-If these detentions are not attended, there will be an escalation to after school detention with the pupil's Head of Learning, for 30 minutes, or they will be referred to their Head of Key Stage for a detention of 1 hour.
-Failure to complete these sanctions will result in a BSR placement. - If a pupil is late to lessons, including the start of P.4, the teacher will mark the register with a late mark (L).
+If these detentions are not attended, there will be an escalation to after school detention with the pupil's Head of Learning, for 30 minutes, or they will be referred to their Head of Key Stage for a detention of 1 hour. - If a pupil is late to lessons, including the start of P.4, the teacher will mark the register with a late mark (L).